Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 in the same general purpose programming language as the rest of the system.
-At the same time, most build activities are actually trivial: one module depends on a few other modules, the dependency is obvious from a cursory look at the module's source;
+At the same time, most build activities are actually trivial: one module depends on a few other modules, the dependency is obvious from a cursory look at the module’s source;
 and it all can be compiled without any non-default compiler option.
 But of course, the activities are only trivial after the build infrastructure was developed,